JetBrains/intellij-sdk-docs/reference_guide/ui_themes/themes.md

 ![DevKit Dialog](img/devkit_wiz_dialog.png)

-The name of the new Theme does not have to match the name of the plugin.
+The best practice is to name the new Theme the same as the name of the plugin.
 The checkbox indicates the basis for the Theme.
 Checking _Dark theme_ means basing the custom Theme on _Darcula_.
 Leaving the box unchecked means basing the custom Theme on the default IntelliJ IDEA _Light_ Theme.